salvacorts/Keras-MNIST-Paint/README.md

 # Interactive MNIST Paint GUI

-This is a PoC of using Keras to build, train, save and put in into productiona model.
+This is a PoC of using Keras to build, train, save and put in into production a model.
 I'm just beginning with Machine Learning so probably this is not the best model.

 The interface offers a canvas square to draw numbers in and gives the predicted number within the scores for the rest of numbers.